oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Desktop Analytics | Enable and configure | In line with the ACSC hardening guideline policy recommendations and meets requirements for future Desktop Analytics use.
 Data Location | United States | The Windows diagnostic data (non-business data) is encrypted using SSL and sent to and processed at a Microsoft-managed secure data centre located in the United States.
-This service is only hosted in the United States.<br><br>The diagnostic data cannot be seen by another customer nor unauthorised Microsoft personnel.<br><br>Note: As the diagnostic data is located offshore this may raise data sovereignty questions for the Agency, for which internal decisions might need to be made.
+This service is only hosted in the United States.<br><br>The diagnostic data cannot be seen by another customer nor unauthorised Microsoft personnel.<br><br>Note: As the diagnostic data is located offshore this may raise data sovereignty questions for the organisation, for which internal decisions might need to be made.

 ### Telemetry collection